evanoshea21/evanoshea21/README.md

 My background in business and marketing has offered me the experience to create synergistic chemistry in **team settings**.
 This, paired with my technical ability in full-stack environments, has left me excited and poised that I can effectively execute any app I set my mind to.

-My speciality is with React for the front end, Node and MySql for the backend, and AWS for deployment.
+My speciality is in React for the front end, Node and MySql for the backend, and AWS for deployment.
 But I have extensive experience with many more technologies listed below.

 <div align="center">
 I'm excited to work with you!
 Connect with me on